kmadathil/sanskrit_parser/README.md

        No semantic validation will be performed (up to higher levels)

 #### Current Status
-basic version working.
+Basic version working.
 Needs to be improved and sandhi generation needs to be added for completeness

 ### Level 1
 * From dhatu + lakAra + puruSha + vachana to pada and vice versa